opengauss-mirror/docs/content/en/docs/Developerguide/setting-password-security-policies.md

 6. Set user password expiration.

-   A user with the CREATEROLE permission can create a user with the password expiration feature.
+   When creating a user, a user with the **CREATEROLE** permission can force the user password to expire.
+After logging in to the database for the first time, a new user can perform query operations only after changing the password.
 The command format is as follows:

    ```
-   postgres=# CREATE USER joe PASSWORD "abc@1234" EXPIRED;
+   openGauss=# CREATE USER joe PASSWORD "abc@1234" EXPIRED;
    CREATE ROLE
    ```

-   A user with the CREATEROLE permission can force a user password to expire or force a user to change the forcibly expired password.
+   A user with the **CREATEROLE** permission can force a user password to expire or force a user to change the forcibly expired password.
 The command format is as follows:

    ```
-   postgres=# ALTER USER joe PASSWORD EXPIRED;
+   openGauss=# ALTER USER joe PASSWORD EXPIRED;
    ALTER ROLE
    ```

    ```
-   postgres=# ALTER USER joe PASSWORD "abc@2345" EXPIRED;
+   openGauss=# ALTER USER joe PASSWORD "abc@2345" EXPIRED;
    ALTER ROLE
    ```

    >![](public_sys-resources/icon-note.gif) **NOTE:**
+   >
-   >-   After logging in to the database, a user with the password expiration feature is prompted to change the password when the user tries to perform a simple or extended query.
-The user can then execute the statement after changing the password.
+   >-   After a user whose password is invalid logs in to the database, the system prompts the user to change the password when the user performs a simple or extended query.
+The user can then execute statements after changing the password.
-   >-   If a user has the permission to change passwords of other users, the user also has the permission related to password expiration.
+   >
-   >-   Only initial users, system administrators (sysadmin), or users with the CREATEROLE permission can set user passwords to expire.
-System administrators can also set their passwords or the passwords of other system administrators to expire except initial users.
+   >-   Only initial users, system administrators (with the **sysadmin** permission), and users who have the permission to create users (with the **CREATEROLE** permission) can invalidate user passwords.
+System administrators can invalidate their own passwords or the passwords of other system administrators.
+The password of initial users cannot be invalidated.